FanchenBao/probe_request_injection/readme.md

     SET failed on device wlan1 ; Operation not supported.
 ```

 Fortunately, I came across [this answer](https://askubuntu.com/a/1169997/1193746), which walked me through a more complicated way to change txpower.
-According to the author, some WiFi chip, such as the one in AWUS036NHA, has its region stuck in a country by the manufactuer.
+According to the author, some WiFi chip, such as the one in AWUS036NHA, has its region stuck to a country by the manufactuer.
 This makes it impossible to change txpower by simply reseting the country code to one that allows higher txpower.
 This seemed to fit my problem very well, so I went through all the steps and was indeed able to modify txpower.

 However, even with this convoluted method, I still was NOT able to make commands such as `sudo iwconfig wlan1 txpower 30` or `iw dev wlan1 set txpower fixed 2500` work.
 This left me with the option that I had to rebuild the regulatory database each time a new txpower level was needed.
 Yet, since reboot is required to have the updated regulatory database take effect, I am looking at six reboots to emit probe request from 5 dBm to 30 dBm with 5 dBm increments.
 This apparently does not sound fun for the hardware; nor is it scalable if more txpower levels need to be visited.

 ## Breakthrough
-As I was playing around with different command, I found that after the regulatory database has been rebuilt, I was able to change txpower to the maximum allowed in each country by simply resetting the country code.
+As I was playing around with different commands, I found that **after the regulatory database had been rebuilt**, I was able to change txpower to the maximum allowed in each country by simply resetting the country code.
 For instance, if the regulatory database looks like this:

 ```
 country FOO: DFS-FCC